How To Make Dehydrated Bacon Dog Treats

-My dehydrator is a Nesco FD60.
+My dehydrator is a Nesco.
 I used 9 trays to make 240 treats.
 Dehydrate at 140 degrees for 12-20 hours depending on how many batches you have going at one time.
 Check on the treats after 12 hours to see if they are dry.
-I usually break one in half to see if they are dry through out.
+I usually break one in half to see if they are dry throughout.
 If not, I continue drying and check again in 3-4 hours.
 They should look, feel and crumble like a cookie when they are done.

 - 4 TBS Bacon Grease Can use 2 Tbs bacon grease and 2 Tbs crumbled bacon bits instead

-Add water a little at a time until dough ball forms.
+- add water a little at a time until the dough ball forms.

-Use a teaspoon to dip out 1 tsp of dough.
-Roll dough in palm of hand until a small dough ball forms.
-Squish flat with thumb to 1/4" thick.
+- Use a teaspoon to dip out 1 tsp of dough.
+Roll dough in the palm of your hand until a small dough ball forms.
+Squish flat with the thumb to 1/4" thick.

 - Place on mesh screen lined dehydrator tray.
 I can fit about 30 per tray.